marcus-crane/site/site/posts/blog/2017/2017-12-18-some-thoughts-about-running-a-wiki.md

-Title: thoughts about running a wiki
+Title: Some thoughts about running a wiki
 Date: December 18, 2017
 SFW: True